 UCLA Library Affordable Course Materials Initiative

 This new initiative incentivizes instructors to use low-cost or free alternatives to expensive course materials; these can include open-access scholarly resources, Library-licensed and owned resources, and learning objects and texts that faculty create themselves.
-A total of $10,000 will be offered for the 2013-14 academic year: awards of $1,000 each for instructors teaching courses with enrollments of fewer than two hundred students and awards of $2,500 each for instructors teaching courses with enrollment of more than two hundred students.
+For the 2013-14 academic year, awards of $1,000 each were offered for instructors teaching courses with enrollments of fewer than two hundred students and awards of $2,500 each were offered for instructors teaching courses with enrollment of more than two hundred students.

 The initiative has been endorsed by the Office of the UCLA Executive Vice Chancellor and Provost and the UCLA Academic Senate.

-Though the application period has closed for courses to be taught during the Fall 2013 and Winter 2014 quarters, applications are still being accepted for courses to be taught during the Spring 2014 Quarter.
-Further information on the application process and links to the application form are available online.
+Though the application period has closed for courses to be taught during the 2013-14 academic year, deadlines will be announced soon for applications for courses to be taught during 2014-15.
+Further information on the application process is available online.